Wholesale

 Black UV: 4 oz.
 Black UV glass blocks all visible light, making it great for storing items such as spices and herbs where you don't want any original color to show.

 Green and Clear: Green and Clear are environmentally friendly, and their materials are non-toxic and usually sustainable.
 It is high-quality green Glass resistant to breakage.
-Its products are also made of 100% recyclable materials and contain Borosilicate glass that is resistant to high temperatures.
+Additionally, all materials used to create its goods are recyclable, including heat-resistant Borosilicate glass.
 Meaning they're safer for consumers.
 Green glass bottles have been used for centuries, and it is no surprise that they are fit for health and wellness products.
 They're frequently used for natural soaps, lotions, herbal teas, or supplements.

 Cobalt Blue glass spray bottles: